 2. Val Saviore - South-West, access from Cedegolo and Saviore in Camonica Valley.
 Adamè glacier.
 Rifugio Città di Lissone; Baroni Bivouac; Rifugio Caduti dell’Adamello alla Lobbia.
 MAGENTA

 LINE 3.
 Val Salarno - South-West, access from Cedegolo and Saviore in Camonica Valley.
 Salarno glacier.
 Rifugio Prudenzini; Jannantony Bivouac.
 ORANGE LINE

 4. Val Miller (Val Malga) - West, access from Sonico in Camonica Valley.
 Miller glacier.
 Rifugio Gnutti; Ugolini Bivouac.
 CYAN LINE

 5. Val d'Avio - North-West, access from Edolo, Temù in Camonica Valley.
 Avio and Venerocolo glaciers.
 Rifugio Garibaldi and Bixio Bivouac.
 BLACK LINE

 6. Val di Genova - North-East, access from Tione, Val Rendena, Carisolo.
 Mandrone glacier.
 Rifugio Città di Trento al Mandrone, Rifugio ai Caduti dell’Adamello alla Lobbia.
 RED LINE

-This route is considered the Normal route for the alpinist starting both from Rif.
-Garibaldi (Lombardy) and Rif.
-Città di Trento and Rif.
-Lobbia (Trentino).
-The route largely coincides with the itinerary of the first climbers.
-The itinerary coming from the Lombardia side and that one coming from the Trentino side converge in the upper part near the eastern side of the Corno Bianco.
+This route is considered the Normal route for the alpinist starting both from Rifugio Garibaldi (on the Lombardy side) and Rifugio Città di Trento or Rifugio Lobbia (on the Trentino side).
+The route largely coincides with the itinerary of the first summiters.
+The itinerary coming from the Lombardia side and that one coming from the Trentino side converge in the upper part near the Eastern side of the Corno Bianco.